Luna Innovations (NASDAQ:LUNA) Now Covered by StockNews.com

-StockNews.com began coverage on shares of Luna Innovations (NASDAQ:LUNA – Free Report) in a research report released on Sunday.
-The brokerage issued a sell rating on the scientific and technical instruments company’s stock.
+Equities researchers at StockNews.com started coverage on shares of Luna Innovations (NASDAQ:LUNA – Get Free Report) in a research report issued to clients and investors on Monday.
+The brokerage set a “sell” rating on the scientific and technical instruments company’s stock.

 About Luna Innovations